-liberty is a pseudolibrary of all the common C code I have written for various projects.
-I used to copy-paste large swaths of code with minimal changes to it and it slowly became awfully painful to synchronize.
+liberty is a pseudolibrary largely consisting of reusable C code for my various projects.
+I used to copy-paste large swaths of it with minimal changes, and it slowly became awfully painful to synchronize.
 The project can be thought of as a successor to my other C library, libxtnd.

-You are supposed to import it as a git submodule and include the main source file directly everywhere you need it.
+You are supposed to import it as a git submodule and include the main source file directly everywhere you need it, setting feature flags as appropriate.
 Everything is declared "static".
 I have come to the conclusion that this style of C programming suits me the best, as it allows me to nearly forget about the mess that are header files.

 The API is intentionally unstable, which allows for easy refactoring.

-All development is done on Linux, but other POSIX-compatible operating systems should be supported as well.
-They have an extremely low priority, however, and I'm not testing them at all, with the exception of OpenBSD.
+All development is done on Linux, but other POSIX-compatible operating systems should be generally supported as well.
+They have an extremely low priority, however, and I’m not testing them at all, perhaps with the exception of macOS.

 Contributing and Support